D3Engineering/edge-ai-ros-inventory-demo/README.md

 `roslaunch d3_apriltag point_calib.launch`

+Optionally, to view the Left Camera feed, you can open RViz on the Visualizer PC by doing the following:

+1. Open a Terminal (Ctrl+Alt+T) and run `~/j7ros_home/pc_docker_run.sh`
+2. Run `source devel/setup.bash`
+3. Run `rviz`
+4. Press Ctrl+O to open a new RViz Config, select `point_calib.rviz` - this will show you both the left and back camera feeds, as well as the ROS Transform Output of the Detection.
+This is also useful with the `getposeloop` command in the calibration program

-It will ask you what you would like to do.
+On the robot side, the calibration program will ask you what you would like to do.

 Place the robot at a desired waypoint and enter `savepose`.
 It will then ask you what file to save to.
 Enter the suggested value of `points.json`.
 It will then ask you what you would like to name the point.